Earl Park, Arncliffe: The end of an era

-Unfortunately when Lancelot Earl died on 20 June 1938, the ground was put on the open market after being offered to St. George and the NSWRFL for 5,000 pounds.
-As neither party were in a position to purchase the property, it was eventually sold to Cook's Caramels who constructed a factory on the site.
+When Lancelot Earl died on 20 June 1938, the ground was put on the open market after being offered to St. George and the NSWRFL for 5,000 pounds.
+As neither party was in a position to purchase the property, it was eventually sold to Cook's Caramels who constructed a factory on the site.
 The last match ever to be played at Earl Park was against North Sydney on Saturday 8 July 1939.
-St. George won the game 24-17.
+St. George won the game 24–17.

-Earl Park was situated on the block that is surrounded by Bonar Street, Wollongong Road, Martin Avenue and Bidjigal Road and nothing remains of the great park that once stood there.
+Earl Park was situated on the block that is surrounded by Bonar Street, Wollongong Road, Martin Avenue, and Bidjigal Road, and nothing of it remains there.